-Alignment pins serve a variety of functions with jigs and fixtures.
-Most commonly, these devices align the workpiece to the workholder, or position removable workholder elements.
-Alignment pins come in many types, styles, and sizes for many applications.
+Alignment pins are essential components that serve a variety of functions in jigs and fixtures.
+Most commonly, these devices align the workpiece to the workholder or position removable workholder elements.
+Alignment pins come in many types, styles, and sizes for many applications and are typically made from steel or other alloy steels, ensuring precise alignment within fixtures to maintain machine accuracy, efficiency, and performance.
+Each type of alignment pin is best suited for specific industrial workholding needs, and in this guide, Carr Lane Mfg. explores the various types available to help you determine which is best for your operation.

 Plain Alignment Pins

-Plain alignment pins, Figure 7-57, are the simplest form of alignment pin.
-The five primary types are L pins, T pins, jig pins, shoulder pins, and clamping pins.
-Each is made with a precise-diameter locating pin to ensure proper alignment.
-All but the clamping pin have a bullet-nose end for easy insertion into the mounting holes.
-The clamping pin has a threaded end to permit a fixed installation.
-It also comes with a bushing that is positioned and fixed at assembly.
+Plain alignment pins are the simplest form of alignment pin and are available in five primary types: L pins, T pins, jig pins, shoulder pins, and clamping pins.
+Each is made with a precise diameter locating pin to ensure proper alignment and is typically crafted from hardened steel, stainless steel, or alloy materials to provide durability and resistance against wear and corrosion.
+All types (minus the clamping pin) have a bullet-nose end for easy insertion into the mounting holes.
+The clamping pin has a threaded end to permit a fixed installation and comes with a bushing that is positioned and fixed at assembly.
+Plain alignment pins are commonly used in settings that require precise alignment, such as automotive, aerospace, and manufacturing assembly lines.
+Because these pins lack complex mechanisms, they are easy to handle and operate, which is especially beneficial in fast-paced industrial environments.

 Figure 7-58.
-Slotted locator bushings are used with alignment pins to line up two sets of holes without binding.
+Slotted locater bushings are used with alignment pins to line up two sets of holes without binding.

 Locking Alignment Pins

 In addition to the plain style, L pins, T pins, and clamping pins are also available with locking bushings.
-As shown in Figure 7-59, locking-pin bushings are installed in the mounting plate and securely attach the alignment pin to the plate.
-The spring clip ring in the locking-pin bushing holds the alignment pin in its retracted position by engaging the groove at the end of the pin.
-The ring also puts spring pressure on the pin at any intermediate position.
-This is useful for holding the pin in position if the workholder is turned upside down.
+Locking alignment pins are used to secure the alignment of components in assemblies where vibration or incidental movement may dislodge standard pins.
+As shown in Figure 7-59, locking pin bushings are installed in the mounting plate and securely attach the alignment pin to the plate, locking in place once inserted to provide a secure hold.
+The spring clip ring in the locking pin bushing holds the alignment pin in its retracted position by engaging the groove at the end of the pin.
+The ring also puts spring pressure on the pin at any intermediate position to hold the pin in position even if the workholder is turned upside down.
+This type of alignment pin is typically constructed from robust materials like hardened steel or stainless steel and is designed for durability and wear resistance in demanding industrial environments.

 Quick-Release Alignment Pins

 Figure 7-61.
-Single-acting Ball Lock Pins are precision alignment pins which are positively locked until released by pressing a button.
+Single-acting Ball Lock Pins are precision alignment pins that are positively locked until released by pressing a button.
 They are available in four handle styles.

 Adjustable Ball Lock Pins